Bahn-X/swift-composable-navigator/README.md

 Navigators allow programatic navigation and can be injected where needed.

 ### **Path builder**
+A path builder defines how a path element and its successors are built into a view hierarchy.

 #### Path builder composition
-As the library name suggests, Composable Navigator is based on the concept of navigator composition.
-It uses navigator composition to describe all possible routing paths in an application.
+The Composable Navigator is based on the concept of path builder composition.
+It uses path builder composition to describe all possible routing paths in an application.
 That also means that all possible paths are instantly accessible via routing paths, i.e. deep-linkable.

 Let's look at an example navigator (using TCA):